Data are from academic year 2017-18 except where noted.

-For community colleges, a completion is the awarding of an associate degree or career certificate, or the transfer to any 4-year university nationwide.
-Completion rates are the percentage of students with one of these completions among the students who were new to the institution in fall 2010, were not enrolled in dual-credit/accelerated learning courses, and earned at least 18 quarter credits over 2 years or earned an award requiring fewer than 18 credits.
-This cohort reflects the degree-seeking cohort of the Voluntary Framework of Accountability (VFA) but with 3-year outcomes.
+University completion rates show the percentage of first-time, full-time freshmen in the fall 2012 cohort who earn a bachelor’s degree within 6 years at any of the public universities.
+Community college completion rates show the percentage of students who earned an associate degree or career certificate or who transferred to any 4-year university nationwide, among students who were new to the institution in fall 2013, were not enrolled in dual credit/accelerated learning, and earned at least 18 quarter credits over 2 years or earned an award requiring fewer than 18 credits.
+This cohort reflects the degree-seeking cohort of the Voluntary Framework of Accountability (VFA) but with 4-year outcomes.

-For specific completion rates among those with more than one racial/ethnic group and those not reporting a racial/ethnic group, please see individual institution snapshots.
+The completion rate among those with more than one racial/ethnic group is 51 percent and among those not reporting a racial/ethnic group is 44 percent.

 Bachelor’s Completion if continued to junior year:

 This measure shows how many students who are about half-way through a bachelor’s degree program complete the degree.
-It compares first-time freshmen who continue into a third year and who graduate within 6 years of admission to the university with students from any Oregon community college who transfer with at least 90 credits accepted and then graduate within 4 years of admission to the university.
-For these bachelor’s degree completion rates, a transfer student is any student who was enrolled in an Oregon community college and was then admitted to an Oregon public 4-year university as a transfer student.
+It compares first-time freshmen who continue into a third year and who graduate within 6 years of admission to the university with transfer students from any Oregon community college who transfer with at least 90 credits accepted and then graduate within 4 years of admission to the university as a transfer student.
 This does not include students who enroll in one university and transfer to another university nor those who transfer from one community college to another.

-For university students, this reflects the percentage of first-time, full-time freshmen who continue at the university after completing one year.
-For community college students, this reflects the VFA degree-seeking cohort of students who were new to the institution in the fall of 2010 or preceding summer, not enrolled in dual-credit courses after the spring of 2010 (a proxy for high school graduates), and earned at least 18 quarter credits or earned an award requiring fewer than 18 credits by the end of 2 years.
-This metric shows the retention rate for this VFA cohort, i.e., the percentage of students who had not completed and were enrolled in both years.
+For university students, shows the percentage of first-time, full-time freshmen in fall 2016 who enrolled in fall 2017.
+For community college students, shows the percentage of new, credential-seeking students in fall 2016 who were enrolled in fall 2017.
+This includes students who were new to the institution in summer or fall 2016, not enrolled in dual-credit courses after the spring of 2016 (a proxy for high school graduates), and earned at least 18 quarter credits or earned an award requiring fewer than 18 credits by the end of 2 years (the VFA degree-seeking cohort).

 Shows the completion rate for 1st-generation students and the comparable completion rate for non-1st-generation students.
 For definition of 1st-generation status, see Enrollment section above.

-Earnings outcomes come from the Oregon Employment Department and include students employed in Oregon in 2016-17, five years after completion in 2011-12.
-Includes all associate and bachelor’s degree recipients whether or not they completed additional degrees after completing their associate/bachelor’s degree.
+Earnings outcomes come from the Oregon Employment Department and include students employed in Oregon in 2017-18, 5 years after completion in 2011-12.
+Includes all associate and bachelor’s degree recipients whether or not they completed additional degrees.

-Numbers may not sum to 100 due to rounding.
-To protect confidentiality, data are suppressed for measures containing fewer than 7 students.
+Percentages may not sum to 100 due to rounding.
+To protect confidentiality, data are suppressed for measures containing fewer than 10 students.